xen-troops/moulin/docs/rouge.rst

  - :code:`-i image_name` - name of one of the images described in
    :code:`images:` section of your build configuration file (:code:`build.yaml`).
-Basically this is the image you want to create.
+Basically, this is the image you want to create.

  - :code:`-l`, :code:`--list-images` - list available images and their
    descriptions.
-Please not that actual list of images can depend on build config parameter values.
-For example, your build config may provide option to enable Android build.
-If this option is enabled, you may have separate image for Android.
+Please note that the actual list of images can depend on build config parameter values.
+For example, your build config may provide an option to enable Android build.
+If this option is enabled, you may have a separate image for Android.

  - :code:`-f`, :code:`--force` - force overwrite existing file.
 If
-   this option is not give, `rouge` will refuse to create image if output file is already exists.
+   this option is not given, `rouge` will refuse to create an image if the output file already exists.

  - :code:`-s`, :code:`--special` - allow to write to a special file,
    like a block device.
 Without this option, `rouge` will refuse to write to, say, :code:`/dev/sda`.
-Use this option with care and always double-check device name, as `rouge` will overwrite anything that is stored on that device.
+Use this option with care and always double-check the device name, as `rouge` will overwrite anything that is stored on that device.

  - :code:`-o` - provides output file name.
-This is optional parameter, by default `rouge` will write to :code:`<image_name>.img`.
+This is an optional parameter, by default, `rouge` will write to :code:`<image_name>.img`.

-Apart from this options, `rouge` will read and parse all YAML-file related parameters in the same way as `moulin` does.
+Apart from these options, `rouge` will read and parse all YAML file-related parameters in the same way as `moulin` does.
 You can check available parameters with :code:`--help-config`.

 Principles of Operation